What Is Procurement? Types, Processes and Tech

 Steps in the procurement process

 Procurement practices are most effective when they follow a repeatable, optimized process.
-While every procurement team establishes a unique process for sourcing, acquiring, and paying for goods and services, the procurement cycle usually follows the following steps:
+While every procurement team establishes a unique system for sourcing, acquiring, and paying for goods and services, you can use the following general steps to create an effective procurement cycle:

-1. Identify a need: A stakeholder surfaces the need for a product, materials, software, or service in order to create products or conduct daily business.
-This need is outlined in an intake form or requisition form.
+1. Identify a need: A stakeholder identifies the need for a product, materials, software, or service to create products or carry out daily business, detailing this need in an intake or requisition form.

-3. Evaluate potential suppliers: Depending on the process and type of purchase requested, procurement evaluates possible solutions and selects the best vendor to fulfill the request.
-Sometimes this takes the form of a competitive bidding process, such as a request for proposal (RFP), request for quote (RFQ), or a “three bids and a buy” process.
+3. Evaluate potential suppliers: Procurement evaluates possible options and selects the best vendor.
+Sometimes, this occurs using a competitive bidding process, such as a request for proposal (RFP), request for quote (RFQ), or a “three bids and a buy” process.

-4. Negotiate terms and conditions: Once the best supplier has been selected, the negotiation process begins.
-The procurement team works with the sales rep to establish pricing and terms for the purchase.
-Negotiations should be completed only after all departmental prerequisites have been met.
+4. Negotiate terms and conditions: After selecting the best supplier, the procurement team negotiates pricing and terms.
+Negotiations should only wrap up once all departmental requirements are met.

-5. Create a PO: Procurement drafts a purchase order to acquire the goods or services from the supplier.
-In most cases, the PO goes through a separate approval process to ensure all transactions meet expectations and check for potential issues or discrepancies.
-Procurement then transmits the purchase order to the supplier for fulfillment.
+5. Create a PO: Procurement creates a purchase order to acquire goods or services from the supplier.
+The PO usually requires approval to ensure it meets expectations before it's sent to the supplier.

 6. Receive and review goods: The supplier fulfills the order as requested.
-Once the goods or services are delivered, the procurement team receives and inspects them to ensure the quality and accuracy of the shipment.
-If the order does not meet expectations, the receiver may seek adjustments from the supplier or return the shipment.
+Once delivered, the procurement team inspects the goods or services for quality and accuracy.
+If the order falls short, the receiver may request adjustments or return the shipment.

-9. Complete post-close activities: The procurement team is responsible for post-close operations and purchasing analysis.
-This may include record-keeping, reporting, spend analysis, supplier evaluation, contract management, and supplier onboarding (in cases where contracts are completed or terminated).
+9. Complete post-close activities: The procurement team now completes post-close operations and purchasing analysis, which may include recordkeeping, reporting, spend analysis, supplier evaluation, contract management, and supplier offboarding (in cases where contracts are completed or terminated).

 Case study: How Order.co helped WeWork automate procurement

-This was the case for WeWork.
-The unicorn coworking company’s meteoric rise saw the addition of over 800 global locations in a few short years.
-It also added invoices — over a million per year and rising.
+This was the case for WeWork, a coworking company that had a meteoric rise that led to the addition of over 800 global locations in a few short years.
+With their growth came a huge increase in invoices—over a million per year and rising.
 The scale of operations left too much space for out-of-policy spending and surprise invoices that caused confusion and cost money.
 The company needed a way to streamline and automate processes for more than 2,400 orders per month across 100+ vendors.

-To read the whole story of how WeWork used Order.co to revolutionize its procurement process, see the full case study here.
+To learn more about how WeWork used Order.co to revolutionize its procurement process, read the complete WeWork case study.

 How Order.co can help manage procurement